AkashRRao/trim-jpegs/README.md

 # trim-jpegs
 ## About
-trim-jpegs is a script that conveniently trims white backgrounds of all jpeg files in a given media directory.
+trim-jpegs is a script that conveniently trims excess white backgrounds from all jpeg files in a given media directory.

 ## Setup
 To run the main program you will need to install the Python Imaging Library Pillow.
 Ensure that you have **pip** as well as **Python** (2 or 3) installed.
-It is recommended that you install the following libraries using a [virtualenv](https://virtualenv.pypa.io/en/stable/) to prevent interfence with any existing packages.
+It is recommended that you install the following libraries using a [virtualenv](https://virtualenv.pypa.io/en/stable/) to prevent interference with any existing packages.

 `pip install Pillow`